 Heeding the people

 Successive imperial regimes were therefore careful to heed public opinion.
 Some Western scholars have seen an almost democratic element in this doctrine.
-The Chinese and their rulers widely accepted that “Heaven sees and hears as the people see and hear” – in other words, Heaven’s favour or disfavour manifests itself in public opinion.
+The Chinese and their rulers widely accepted that “Heaven sees and hears as the people see and hear” – in other words, Heaven’s favor or disfavor manifests itself in public opinion.

 If this is going too far, it is certainly the case that the doctrine shared common features with the Western Enlightenment idea of the Social Contract, first articulated in the 18th century, which says that, to be legitimate, governmental power must rest on the will of the people.
 The Chinese concept of the Mandate of Heaven anticipated this idea by more than two thousand years.